bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

 Execution
 ~~~~~~~~~
-All start scripts are available in widows and unix versions.
+All start scripts are available in windows and unix versions.
 Use the scripts in the same manner.

     Conversion Tool Usage (converts Tiff to NetCDF-4 files)
     ~~~~~~~~~~~~~~~~~~~~~~~~
         convert.sh <pathToMapTifFile|pathToConditionTifFile>

-        In case of a LCCCI Map file the corresponding flag files (must be in the same directory as the Map file) are automatically detected and added to the output NetCDF-4 file.
+        In case of a LCCCI Map file the corresponding flag files must be in the same directory as the Map file.
+        They are automatically detected and added to the output NetCDF-4 file.
         If a condition product shall be converted the AggMean tif file must be provided as source.
 All the associated variables (AggMean, Std, Status and NYearObs) are considered and integrated into the output NetCDF-4 file if they reside in the same folder as the source tif file.